notagenius/virtual_laser_cutter/README.md

 0. script stopped at UV.unwrap()

-check your path, your path should be tidy with proper filling and the elements in one piece are grouped together.
+check your path, your path should be tidy with proper filling and the elements in one piece are grouped together. when extruding it, it should be a concrete piece, but not any stoke-thin element.

 1. texture doesn't applied properly